thradams/cake/ownership.md

 <button onclick="Try(this)">try</button>

 > Note: It is interesting to compare against const qualifier.
-While const adds a qualifier "const" "view" removes the qualifier "owner".
+While const adds a qualifier "const" "\_View" removes the qualifier "\_Owner".

-### Returning a pointer to a view object
+#### Returning a pointer to a view object

-We can check the rule "The lifetime of the referenced object must be longer than the lifetime of the view object" with these constrains.

-We cannot return the address of local variables
+**Rule:** We cannot return a view pointer to objects with automatic storage duration from the function scope.

 ```c
 #pragma safety enable